13 Things We Love to Do in Sacramento with Kids

 Those are all great kids’ activities in Folsom.

-There are live concerts in the amphitheatre on Thursday evenings during the summer months.
+There are live concerts in the amphitheater on Thursday evenings during summer.

 A short walk from the historic downtown, you’ll reach the Waterfront trail, where you can walk along the lake.
 There is also access to the lake if you want to go swimming, paddle boarding, or kayaking.